flowerfulpowerful/hkiaflowergen/README.md

 - **List of Flowers:** *Added Rose + their pattern to the generator.*
 ### New Feature Notes:
 - **Event Flowers:** *Event flowers have 5% spawn chance outside of the Greenhouse ONLY during events.
 We currently don't calculate the 5% when the Greenhouse Toggle is OFF; however, we are brainstorming a possible feature that will represent this 5% spawning chance ONLY during events.*
+- - Additionally, since it's the H&H event, Rose spawn % will appear when the Greenhouse Toggle is OFF, but not other event flowers.
+This is a ***temporary*** feature that will be removed when H&H is over—we're just testing out the feature atm!

 ## Version 1.5.0
 ### Updates: